digitalocean/k8s-adoption-journey/docs/getting-started/setting-up-a-digital-ocean-kubernetes-cluster.md

 doctl k8s cluster list
 ```

 Finally, check if the `kubectl` context was set to point to your `DOKS` cluster.
-The `doctl` utility should do this automatically.
+The `doctl` utility should do this automatically:

 ```shell
 kubectl config current-context